2012 Tampa Bay Buccaneers season: Preseason

 The Buccaneers 2012 preseason schedule was announced on April 4, 2012.
-On August 25, Davin Joseph was placed on injured reserve with a season-ending knee injury.
-This occurred Week 2 of the preseason at home against the New England Patriots.
-The Buccaneers finished the 2012 preseason with a record of 2–2 under new head coach Greg Shiano.
+On August 25, Davin Joseph was placed on injured reserve with a season-ending knee injury which occurred Week 2 of the preseason at home against the New England Patriots.
+The Buccaneers finished the 2012 preseason with a record of 2–2 under new head coach Greg Schiano.

 Regular season

 On opening day against Carolina, Ronde Barber started his 200th consecutive game as a member of the Tampa Bay Buccaneers.
-The 2002 Super Bowl team are reuniting in attendance for the home game against the Eagles in week 14.
+The 2002 Super Bowl team reunited in attendance for the home game against the Eagles in Week 14.
 The Buccaneers finished the 2012 season with a record of 7–9 under new head coach Greg Schiano.

 Season summary

 New head coach Greg Schiano installed a new regime and attitude at Tampa Bay upon his arrival.
 An improved offense set several team records and milestones, and the team ranked No. 1 in rushing defense in the NFL.
 A weak passing defense (32nd), however, and a five-game losing streak late in the season, saw the team ultimately fall from playoff contention.

 Tampa Bay won on opening day, but lost three straight games to NFC East opponents in September.
 However, the team rebounded and won five of their next six games, primarily behind the breakout efforts of rookie running back Doug Martin.
 In week 8, the team raised eyebrows by winning a nationally televised Thursday night game against the playoff-bound Vikings, then followed it up by a stellar performance by Martin the following week.
 At Oakland in week 9, Martin rushed for 251 yards and four touchdowns, one of the most prolific statistical performances in NFL history.
 After a comeback overtime win at Carolina, the team sat at 6–4, and actually controlled their own destiny for a wild card playoff berth.

 Late in November, however, the team began a slump, and fell from the playoff picture.
 A one-point loss against Atlanta, and a last-second loss versus Philadelphia were part of a five-game losing streak.
 The team rebounded and finished on a high note, beating the #1 seed Falcons on the road in the final week of the regular season.
 After a dismal 4–12 record in 2011, the team finished a fairly respectable 7–9 in 2012.